-To raise the profile of top researchers at Canadian universities, hospitals, research institutes and corporate and government laboratories, Universities Canada coordinates external reviews of candidates’ nomination dossiers for international prizes and awards through the following process.
+To raise the profile of top researchers at Canadian universities, hospitals, research institutes and corporate and government laboratories, Universities Canada coordinates external reviews of candidates’ nomination dossiers national and international prizes and awards through the following process.

 At least six weeks before the prize nomination deadline: